ceford/cefjdemos-data-jdm-user/articles/en/templates/favicons.md

 ### Online Processing

-Go to the
+Go to the [Real Favicon Generator](https://realfavicongenerator.net/ "") site.
-<a href="https://realfavicongenerator.net/" class="external text"
-target="_blank" rel="nofollow noreferrer noopener">Real Favicon
-Generator site</a>.
 Other sites are available but this one seems particularly comprehensive.

 1. Select the button labeled *Select your Favicon image*
 2. The site will show you your Master Image.
 It also says *Your picture